AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/22.3-release-activity/22-3-project-enhancements.md

 Some approval processes require approval from two different roles, and two different approvers might have one of those roles in common.
 Now when this happens, after the approval decisions are made, Workfront records each approver and their respective role associated with the approval process.

 Prior to this change, both approvals were recorded for the second user because they shared one of the approval roles with the first approver.
-In this case, the second approver was overwriting the first approver’s information.
+In this case, the second approver was overwriting the first approver's information.

 For more information about approval processes in Workfront, see [Approval process overview](/help/quicksilver/review-and-approve-work/manage-approvals/approval-process-in-workfront.md).